1985 Election Day floods: Aftermath

-The city of Roanoke, Virginia had experienced a series of major floods that affected.
+Roanoke, Virginia had experienced a series of major floods in the preceding fifteen years.
 The floods caused by Hurricane Agnes in 1972 prompted a study that would channelize 10 mi of the Roanoke River to increase water capacity.
 After the 1985 floods, the city council sought assistance from the USACE to build flood walls and improve river flow to mitigate against future flooding.
 The agency estimated that the project would cut the damage in half for a flood similar to the 1985 one.
 The cost for the project was initially project to be $34.4 million, of which the city was expected to pay $14.3 million.
 Private land donations and other financial sources provided about $6.8 million of the cost, while the remaining $7.5 million was covered by a bond, approved in an April 1989 single-issue referendum.
 This was the first such referendum for the city, and passed with 56.6% in support amid a voter turnout of 19.6%.
 The bond would be repaid by a 2% raise of the utility tax.
 Construction began in 1990, and that year a flood warning system was completed.
 In 1993, Roanoke's raw sewage plant and hospital finished flood proofing.
 The bulk of the project was finished in December 2011 when the final terrain cuts were made.
 When the project was completed, the USGS estimated that the annual damage from flooding decreased from $5.8 million to $2.7 million, and that the work prevented major floods in November 2009 from Hurricane Ida and January 2013.
 Also in the state, the General Assembly passed the "Virginia Flood Damage Reduction Act" in 1989, partly due to the flooding from 1985; this coordinated all work related to flood prevention throughout the state into one department.

 In Pennsylvania, then-governor Dick Thornburgh allocated $1 million in emergency aid for the disaster areas, and activated 600 National Guardsmen to help with clean up.
 After nine water plants were closed, the companies relied on reserves to provide water supply to local residents while also encouraging cutting back on usage.
 About 2,900 people in Washington County lost access to clean water.